OysterKing/Final-Year-Project/README.md

 16/02/16:
 Connected the xml parser to the demo scene so that now what is in the xml demo file is displayed as a text item in the demo windows.

+17/02/16:
+Deleted redundant demoscene and demoview classes and moved the addTextItem function to demomode which now instantiates a simple QGraphicsScene and QGraphicsView object.